VINYL INSTALL KNOWLEDGE BASE

 Like our automotive livery kits, the bike kits are meant to be universal and open to creative customization.
 You can place the decals however you like, or take inspiration from some of the provided mockups (in the product page photos).
 We cannot provide a mockup for every single bike, so you will need to get creative when deciding where exactly to place the decals.

-Regarding install, when it comes to bikes the most important thing is going to be the tape mockup.
 You should tape all the big pieces onto the bike first before laying any pieces down.
 I like to tell people to start with the biggest piece first- If you can make the bigger pieces look good by themselves (by placing them in a way that flows well), then the smaller pieces will only make it look better.

 Wet-install is specifically recommended for the Ghost and Shadow colors.